 - Use help early: if you have a communicator and things are escalating, don’t wait.

-Backcountry Camping Safety: Human Safety & Privacy When You’re Solo
+Human Safety and Privacy When You’re Solo

 - Don’t advertise you’re alone: keep calls quiet and avoid sharing exact locations publicly.